Shippable/docs/sources/platform/tutorial/workflow/replicating-in-to-out-resource.md

 main_section: Platform
 sub_section: Tutorials
 sub_sub_section: Workflow
-page_title: Share data between Jobs
+page_title: Share data between jobs
+page_description: How to replicate an IN resource to an OUT in Shippable

 #Replicating an IN resource to an OUT